containerbuildsystem/osbs-docs/docs/users.rst

 List Builds
 +++++++++++

-Navigate to the "Builds" tab in brew and set the "Type" filter to ``image``.
+Navigate to the "Builds" tab in koji and set the "Type" filter to ``image``.

 Get Build